Madao-1639/NumpyML/README.md

 # NumpyML
-Design Machine Learning Algorithms using Numpy only!
+Implement Machine Learning Algorithms with Numpy only.